The Laughter of the Sun series

 It starts in the ocean, with a mermaid furious about plastic pollution.

-The stories are hopeful, funny, and have romantic subplots for character development, because if you can blow things up with the power of your scream, you’re bound to have some decent flaws.
+The stories are hopeful and funny, and have romantic subplots for character development, because if you can blow things up with the power of your scream, you’re bound to have some decent flaws.

 Book One: The Mermaid’s Wrath